 - Known mutation in cancer susceptibility gene in the family

-- Two or more relatives on the same side of the family with breast cancer, especially at a young age (less than 50)
+- First or second-degree relatives with breast, ovarian or prostate cancer, especially at a young age (less than 50 years of age)

 - Male breast cancer

-- Individuals who had a prior breast biopsy that showed atypical ductal hyperplasia (ADH), lobular carcinoma in situ (LCS), ductal carcinoma in situ (DCS)
+- Individuals who had a prior breast biopsy that showed atypical ductal hyperplasia (ADH), atypical lobular hyperplasia (ALH), lobular carcinoma in situ (LCIS) or ductal carcinoma in situ (DCIS)

 Patients can typically be seen within one week of referral and the entire family may have genetic testing completed if necessary.